edwardwawrzynek/APPM4600/README.md

 - `Labs`
 	- `Lab 1`

-In the future, this directory could contain homework for the course or future labs
+In the future, this directory could contain homework for the course or future labs.
+At the moment, it is largely empty.